 Surety bonds demonstrate financial stability and reliability.
 Contractors who are bonded show they have met qualifications and financial standards—giving project owners added confidence when awarding bids.

-Contract surety bonds address several stages of a project:
+Surety bonds address several stages of a project:

 While surety bonds and insurance are both highly regulated, they function differently.
 Traditional insurance transfers risk to the insurer.
 In a suretyship, the risk remains with the contractor (principal), and the bond provides assurance to the project owner (obligee).